webfx-project/webfx/README.md

 At this stage, we provide only snapshot releases, and breaking changes may occur until the first official release.
 But you are very welcome to try WebFX and play with it.

+## Ecosystem

+In addition to this repository, a whole ecosystem is being built for the development of complex WebFX applications, such as Enterprise level applications.
+You can find more information at the [WebFX Project](https://github.com/webfx-project) level.

 ## Roadmap

 You can consult our [roadmap](ROADMAP.md).
 Issues will be open when approaching the General Availability, and the project will have reached a more stable state.